 - Potatoes - use in place of mashed potatoes in a cottage pie, shepherd's pie or a fish pie.
 Or, combine the creamed celeriac with mashed potato for a different side dish.

 - Luxury - swap some of the butter for a dollop of crème fraîche or cream.

 - Refrigerator - cool to room temperature and keep for up to 3 days covered.

-- Freezer - pack into containers and freeze for upto a month.
+- Freezer - pack into containers aend freeze for upto a month.

-- To reheat - place in a saucepan over a mediul heat until thoroughly heated through.
+- To reheat - place in a saucepan over a medium heat until thoroughly heated through.

 Celeriac has a mild flavour that is lighter than celery and about the same strength as parsnip.
 It also tastes slightly nutty.